Cathedral Close, Lichfield: Devastation of the Civil War

 There were three sieges of Lichfield during the English Civil War in the period 1643–1646.
 The cathedral authorities with a certain following were for Charles I, but the townsfolk generally sided with Parliament, and this led to the fortification of the close in 1643.
-Robert Greville, 2nd Baron Brooke, led an assault against it, but was killed by a deflected bullet from John Dyott (known as 'dumb' because he was a deaf mute) who along with his brother Richard Dyott had taken up a position on the battlements of the central cathedral spire on 2 March 1643.
+Robert Greville, 2nd Baron Brooke, led an assault against it, but was killed by a bullet from John Dyott (known as 'dumb' because he was a deaf mute) who along with his brother Richard Dyott had taken up a position on the battlements of the central cathedral spire on 2 March 1643.
 Brooke's deputy John Gell, took over the siege and the Royalist garrison surrendered to him two days later.

 In April of the same year (1643) Prince Rupert led an Royalist expeditionary force from Oxford to recapture Lichfield.
 The Siege of Lichfield started on 8 April.
 During the second assault Rupert's engineers detonated an explosive mine to breach the defences.
 Unable to defend the Close, Colonel Russell, the parliamentary commander of the garrison, surrendered on terms to Rupert on 21 April.

+The Close was placed under the governorship of Richard Bagot of the nearby Blithfield Hall, who maintained a strong garrison there, consisting of some 300 infantry and 200 cavalry.

 The cathedral suffered extensive damage: the central spire was demolished, the roofs ruined and all the stained glass smashed.
 Bishop Hacket began the restoration of the cathedral in the 1660s, aided by substantial funds donated by the restored monarch, but it was not until the 19th century that the damage caused during the Civil War was fully repaired.